WestonSF/ArcGISEnterpriseToolkit/ReadMe.md

 #### Add Users to ArcGIS Online/Portal Group (IN DEVELOPMENT)
 Adds a list of users to an ArcGIS Online or Portal for ArcGIS group.

-#### Add Users to Online/Portal Site (IN DEVELOPMENT)
+#### Add Users to ArcGIS for Portal Site (IN DEVELOPMENT)
-Adds a list of users to an ArcGIS Online or Portal for ArcGIS site with set permissions.
+Imports a list of users provided in a CSV file to ArcGIS for Portal, assigning to roles and setting default password.

 ## Features